chatngift/shared-lib-be/README.md

 ### Step1: build

-- Make changes in shared-lib-be
+- Make changes in shared-lib-be a
 - run `npm run build `(it will build js file in `dist/` which will be imported by other microservices)

 ### Step 2: Install in microservice